masato1122/auto-kappa/README.md

 To Do and questions
 --------------------

+* Recalculate materials which had negative frequencies in the current calculation, but do not in phonondb.
+(EDIFFG was modified.)

 * Check non-analytical term (e.g. 5504, 5637):
 Use dataset (displacements and forces) in Phonondb and calculate phonon dispersion with Alamode.
 Use dataset (displacements and forces) in Apdb and calculate phonon dispersion with Phonopy.